transcom/mymove/docs/how-to/run-storybook.md

 ### Running in a docker container

 If you don't have all the typical development tools installed this will walk you through running storybook without that.
 It does require docker to be installed you can get Docker CE for Mac from [here](https://download.docker.com/mac/stable/Docker.dmg).
+Detailed instructions for installation can be found in the [Docker for Mac Documentation](https://docs.docker.com/docker-for-mac/install/)

 Once Docker CE for Mac is installed run the `make storybook_docker` command to start the storybook server.
 This will not automatically start your browser so once you see the below you can open [http://localhost:6006/](http://localhost:6006/) and view storybook.